-Most of my collectors and regular Blog readers know that these past couple years have been tough (and I know they have been tough for us all).
+Most of my collectors and regular Blog readers know that these past couple of years have been tough (and I know they have been tough for us all).
 My art, epic pieces anyway, have taken a back seat to simply readjusting to the many changes that have shuffled my world.
-Sure, I’ve stayed busy with other creative projects, but I’ve produced fewer paintings these past couple of years than in previous years.
+I’ve stayed busy with other creative projects, but I’ve produced fewer paintings these past couple of years than in previous years.
 But that’s not always a bad thing.
 After all, I’ve stayed busy with other projects that I am very proud of.
-I designed a beautiful coffee table book for another very talented artist, worked on a large sculpture for St. Jude Children’s Research Hospital (more on that later), and honed my drawing skills a lot.
+I designed a beautiful coffee table book for another talented artist, worked on a large sculpture for St. Jude Children’s Research Hospital (more on that later), and honed my drawing skills.

 The rumors of my death have been greatly exaggerated!